What Makes a Game High-rated? Towards Factors of Video Game Success: Abstract

 \section{Abstract}

-As the video game market grows larger, it becomes harder to stand out from the crowd.
-Launching a successful game involves different aspects.
-But what are they?
-In this paper, we investigate some aspects of the high-rated games from a dataset of 200 projects.
-The results show that the none of the aspects of this study have a strong relationship with the game's success.
-A further analysis on the high-rated games shows that team, technical, and game-design aspects should be the main focus of the game developers.
+As the video game market grows larger, it becomes harder for games to stand out from the crowd.
+Launching a successful game encompasses different factors, some of which are not well-known.
+In this paper, we investigate some factors that affect game scores, considering high-rated video games from a dataset of 200 projects.
+Results show that larger team sizes are often linked to higher scores.
+On the other hand, the level of freedom given to developers, as well as genre, graphical perspective, game modes and platforms do not correlate to score.
+Additionally, teams from successful games also experience more crunch time while fewer problems with schedule and budget allocation.
+Further analysis shows that team, technical, and game design factors should be the main focus of the game developers.